JefiPIC: A 3-D Full Electromagnetic Particle-in-Cell Simulator Based on Jefimenko's Equations on GPU: Algorithm and Implementation

 The second CUDA kernel is to achieve the particle motion exhibited by Eqs. (\ref{eq:dis_particle_motion-1}) to (\ref{eq:v_update_2}).
 Here, the particle's displacements for full time steps and velocities for half time steps, i.e., $r^{n}$, $v^{n-1/2}$, are saved in the global GPU memory.
 The information update of each particle is also handled by an individual thread in the CUDA kernel.
-Hence, the maximum particle numbers allowed in our code is restricted by the maximum number of threads.
+Hence, the maximum particle numbers allowed in our code is restricted by the maximum size of each dimension of a grid of thread blocks (one can simply understand it as the maximum number of threads).
 For one NVIDIA A100 card, this number is about $10^{9}$, meaning that we cannot calculate more than $10^{9}$ particles on one GPU card.

 Since $\mathbf{J}$, $\rho$, $\mathbf{E}$ and $\mathbf{B}$ are defined at the grid center node, we need to build the third CUDA kernel to calculate the forces on the particles and the charge and current densities on all the grid centers.
 To obtain $\mathbf{E}$ and $\mathbf{B}$, we first iterate through all the particles in the computational region to compute $\mathbf{J}$ and $\rho$ for each grid.
 We then use the known $\mathbf{J}$ and $\rho$ with a retarded time to calculate $\mathbf{E}$ and $\mathbf{B}$ by iterating through all the grids.
 Here, $\mathbf{J}$, $\rho$, $\mathbf{E}$ and $\mathbf{B}$ are cached in the global GPU memory and all intermediate variables like $\alpha$ and $\beta$ are set temporary local variables.